TheNetsky/Microsoft-Rewards-Script/README.md

 By default, the Docker image now runs the built‑in scheduler (no cron in the container).
 Configure time and timezone in `src/config.json` under `schedule`, and use these optional envs for randomization/robustesse:
 - `TZ` — container timezone, e.g., `Europe/Paris`
-- `SCHEDULER_INITIAL_JITTER_MINUTES_MIN` / `SCHEDULER_INITIAL_JITTER_MINUTES_MAX`
 - `SCHEDULER_DAILY_JITTER_MINUTES_MIN` / `SCHEDULER_DAILY_JITTER_MINUTES_MAX`
 - `SCHEDULER_PASS_TIMEOUT_MINUTES`

-Alternative (external cron): you can still drive the script with cron outside the container or with the provided `src/run_daily.sh` on bare‑metal.
-See the next section.
+Alternative (external cron): you can still drive the script with your host's scheduler (cron, Windows Task Scheduler) by invoking the scheduler entry directly.

-Tip: If you switch to the built‑in scheduler, you can also enable start‑time variation and a watchdog timeout via env vars:
+Tip: With the built‑in scheduler you can enable a watchdog timeout via env vars:
-- `SCHEDULER_INITIAL_JITTER_MINUTES_MIN` / `SCHEDULER_INITIAL_JITTER_MINUTES_MAX` — random delay before the very first run inside the scheduler process (e.g., 5/20)
 - `SCHEDULER_DAILY_JITTER_MINUTES_MIN` / `SCHEDULER_DAILY_JITTER_MINUTES_MAX` — extra random delay added to each daily scheduled time
 - `SCHEDULER_PASS_TIMEOUT_MINUTES` — kill a stuck pass after N minutes (default 180)
 - `SCHEDULER_FORK_PER_PASS` — if `false`, runs passes in‑process (can’t be force‑killed)